 Meet some of the tutors...

-- Philip Briggs (Analook, NBMP training workshops)
+- Philip Briggs (Analook, NBMP training workshops, British bats, their ecology and conservation)

 Philip joined the Bat Conservation Trust in 2003 and is currently Monitoring Manager with responsibility for the National Bat Monitoring Programme.
 He is a member of London Bat Group and Dorset Bat Group and also leads the Richmond Bat Species Action Plan steering group.